freepvps/codechecker/README.md

+# Description
+codechecker create matrix index with dimensions NxN for the Java-code projects

+P.S.
 Model using GPU if can

 # Install
 ```